OCA/oca-ci/README.md

 These images provide the following guarantees

-- Odoo runtime dependencies installed (wkhtmltopdf, lessc, etc)
+- Odoo runtime dependencies are installed (wkhtmltopdf, lessc, etc).
-- Odoo shallow git clone in /opt/odoo
+- A shallow git clone of Odoo is in /opt/odoo.
-- Odoo installed in a virtualenv isolated from system python packages
+- Odoo is installed in a virtualenv isolated from system python packages.
-- python, pip, odoo commands in PATH are from that virtualenv
+- The python, pip and odoo commands found first in PATH are from that virtualenv.
-- start in an empty work directory

 Environment variables: